AdobeDocs/experience-manager-htl.en/help/java-use-api.md

 ---
 title: HTL Java Use-API
-description: The HTL Java Use-API enables a HTL file to access helper methods in a custom Java class.
+description: The HTL Java Use-API enables an HTL file to access helper methods in a custom Java class.
 exl-id: 9a9a2bf8-d178-4460-a3ec-cbefcfc09959
 ---

 # HTL Java Use-API {#htl-java-use-api}

-The HTL Java Use-API enables a HTL file to access helper methods in a custom Java class.
+The HTL Java Use-API enables an HTL file to access helper methods in a custom Java class.

 ## Use Case {#use-case}